centminmod/centminmod-abuseipdb-reporter/readme.md

 ]
 ```

 For JSON format, the key names prefixed with `sent` are data that is sent to AbuseIPDB.
-Will key names prefixed with `notsent` is the data CSF passed onto the script.
+While key names prefixed with `notsent` is data CSF passed onto the script.
 The CSF passed data also reveals your Cluster member's real IP address `45.xxx.xxx.xxx`.
 The `abuseipdb-reporter.py` script will remove that and the full line `Cluster member 45.xxx.xxx.xxx (US/United States/-) said,` from the data intended to be sent to AbuseIPDB so it doesn't reveal your CSF Cluster member IP addresses.

 CSF Firewall passes data to `BLOCK_REPORT` script for the following arguments: